ThijsTub/word-embeddings-for-nineteenth-century-Dutch-newspapers/README.md

-Scripts and word embeddings used for Thijs his potato thesis research (tbc)
+Scripts and word embeddings used for Thijs's potato thesis research (tbc)